 |Taken from Wikipedia|

 In patients with Parkinson's Disease, an uniquely abnormal protein called alpha-synuclein protein can be found in the submandibular spit gland located under the jawline.

-In order to "biopsy" the submandibular gland which produces saliva, it does require a head and neck surgeon given the gland's location under the jawline.
+The gold standard of open tissue biopsy of the submandibular gland does require the services of an ENT given the gland's location under the jawline.
 Beyond the usual risks of bleeding and infection present with any type of surgery, additional risks with this biopsy include:

 • Permanent lip paralysis as the nerve that goes to the lower lip is located right over this gland.